Erfan Rasouli, Emily Fricke and Vinod Narayanan were recipients of the Science and Technology for the Built Environment Best Paper Award

 Seeley Climate Wizard Hybrid: Packaged Roof Top Unit with Integrated Heat Pump and Indirect/Direct Evaporative Cooling

-A packaged heating, ventilation, and air conditioning (HVAC) system is an integrated piece of mechanical equipment that provides all three mechanical functions for a space.
-Packaged roof top units (RTUs), which are the baseline technology assessed in this study, are the predominant method of building conditioning in California.
 It is estimated that 75% of commercial building floor area in California is conditioned with packaged systems.
 The emerging technology assessed in this study is the Seeley Climate Wizard (CW) Hybrid, which is a packaged RTU that integrates a heat pump with an indirect-direct evaporative cooling (IDEC) system that is designed as a direct replacement for a traditional RTU.
-This project evaluates the Climate Wizard (CW) Hybrid, manufactured by Seeley International, in a field study and compares its performance to a baseline packaged RTU.

 COVID-19 has permanently or temporarily altered numerous aspects of our lives.
-As a testing, adjusting and balancing provider, NorthWest Engineering Service, Inc. was one of many entities to immediately recognize the importance of ventilation and ASHRAE recommended air changes per hour in mitigating the effects of coronavirus.
-In fact, ventilation is arguably one of the more important recommendations being discussed in the first months of the crisis.
+The importance of ventilation and ASHRAE recommended air changes per hour in mitigating the effects of coronavirus cannot be overstated.

 Research Team Selected for $4.6 M Department of Energy Award to Advance Concentrating Solar-Thermal Power